 There are a number of good ingredients that you can have in a pre-workout.
 In this section we will take a brief look at four of them.
 This is not an exhaustive list by any means, but these are my favourites.

-- Caffeine – The ultimate (in my personal opinion) pre-workout ingredient.
-You could have a pre-workout that was filled with absolute garbage, but supply enough caffeine and you’ll still get a fantastic workout!
+- Caffeine – Caffeine is a popular pre-workout ingredient, helping to boost energy and focus.
 A look at the research tells us that for performance improvements you need to take quite a high dose.

 Caffeine intake should be based on your body weight, a 50kg person should not be taking the same amount of caffeine as a 100kg person, because it would effectively be twice as strong!
 But for simplicity, 200-400mg of caffeine is usually the amount required for increased power/muscular endurance etc… The Mayo Clinic recommends no more than 400mg of caffeine a day for safety, however, so be sure to watch your overall caffeine intake if you’re using a pre-workout that’s heavy on the caffeine.